-Diego Gonzalez-Rivas, MD, FECTS (Focused Issue: Uniportal VATS)
+Diego Gonzalez-Rivas, MD, FECTS

 Department of Thoracic Surgery, Coruña University Hospital, Coruña, Spain

-He is the organizer of the annual meeting of Spanish society of thoracic surgery (SECT) from 2014-2017.
-He also collaborates with educational activities of European Society (ESTS) and International Society of Minimally Invasive Cardiothoracic Surgery (ISMICS).
-He is a board European certificated surgeon since 2010 (FECTS).
-He started to perform VATS lobectomies in 2007 after learning the technique at Cedars Sinai.
-After 100 major resections performed he visited Duke medical center to learn the double port technique with Dr. Thomas D’Amico.
-Once experience was gained with this technique he evolved to single-port approach.
+Dr Gonzalez Rivas serves on several editorial boards, he is reviewer of many scientific journals and he was the coordinator of the annual meeting of Spanish society of thoracic surgery (SECT) from 2014-2017.
+He also collaborate with educational activities of European association of cardiothoracic surgery (EACTS), European Society of thoracic surgery (ESTS), International Society of Minimally Invasive Cardiothoracic Surgery (ISMICS), Society of Thoracic Surgeons (STS) and American Association of Thoracic Surgery (AATS).
+He is a board European certificated surgeon since 2010 (FECTS) and member of several scientific societies such as the AATS since 2016.
+He started to perform VATS lobectomies in 2007 after learning the technique at Cedars Sinai with Dr Rob Mckenna.
+After 100 major resections performed he visited Duke medical center in 2008 to learn the double port technique with Dr Thomas Damico.
+Once experience was gained with this technique he evolved to single-port approach in 2009.